 Example: Secured connection with LE Legacy security method "Just Works" using bonding

-1. Power-up the modules and make their UARTs accessible by the host(s) (115200 Baud, 8n1).
-After the power-up or after reset the following sequence is sent from the module to the host.
+1. Power-up the modules and make their SPIs accessible by the host(s).
+After the power-up or after reset the following sequence is available in the radio module to be fetched by the host.